 Most borrowers usually refinance to lower their loan payments.
 Since you’re replacing your current auto loan with another one, many borrowers try to qualify for lower interest rates or extend their loan to lower their payments.
 If your credit score has improved, you may even be able to get a better interest rate and remove your cosigner!

-Can’t Refinance to Remove the Cosigner?
+Can’t Refinance To Remove The Cosigner?

 Refinancing isn’t in the cards for everyone.
 However, another efficient way to remove a cosigner is by selling the car.
 Cosigners don’t have to be present at the sale of the vehicle, since they don’t have to sign the title to transfer ownership.